osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 {{< code codeLang="polar">}}
 resource Repository {
   ### Permission, role, and relation declarations ###
-  permissions = ["read", "push"];  # permissions that can be granted for the actor or resource roles = ["contributor", "maintainer", "admin"];  # roles that can be assigned for the actor or resource relations = { parent: Organization };  # relations to other actors/resources
+  permissions = ["read", "push"];  # permissions that can be granted for the resource roles = ["contributor", "maintainer", "admin"];  # roles that can be assigned for the resource relations = { parent: Organization };  # relations to other actors/resources

   ### Shorthand Rules ###
-  "read" if "contributor"  # "contributor" role grants the "read" permission "push" if "maintainer"  # "member" role grants the "read" permission "maintainer" if "admin"  # "admin" role grants the "maintainer" role }
+  "read" if "contributor"  # "contributor" role grants the "read" permission "push" if "maintainer"  # "maintainer" role grants the "push" permission "maintainer" if "admin"  # "admin" role grants the "maintainer" role }
 {{< /code >}}